 Western Lands Advisory Committee

-A representative stakeholder group, the Western Lands Advisory Council, assists the department to engage with its main Western Division stakeholders on a range of Crown land initiatives.
+A representative stakeholder group assists the department to engage with its main Western Division stakeholders on a range of Crown land initiatives.

-The current members of the advisory council will become part of the Western Lands Advisory Committee, for the duration of their current terms.
+The newly formed committee will continue the important role of the Western Lands Advisory Council.
+The advisory council members have become part of the Western Lands Advisory Committee, for the duration of their current terms.

 Border Fence Maintenance Board